Lawsuit against Neo-Nazi site’s founder clears legal hurdle

 - Ex-Playboy model sues to break silence on Trump

+Gersh sued Anglin last April, accusing him of invading her privacy, intentionally inflicting “emotional distress” and violating a Montana anti-intimidation law.

 Gersh claims anonymous internet trolls bombarded her family with hateful and threatening messages after Anglin published their personal information.
+In a string of posts that started in December 2016, Anglin accused Gersh and other Jewish residents of Whitefish, Montana, of engaging in an “extortion racket” against the mother of white nationalist Richard Spencer.

+Gersh’s lawyers have accused Anglin of trying to conceal his whereabouts to avoid the legal consequences for his actions.

+Anglin has refused to publicly reveal where he is living, claiming he gets “credible” death threats.
+He has said he took up residency in the Philippines sometime before 2010, moved to Greece in 2013 and then moved to Cambodia four days before Gersh sued him last year.